Hiwi0913227368/alx-low_level_programming/0x0C-more_malloc_free/README.md

-C - PreprocessorC - More malloc, free
+C - More malloc, free